Colton Herta: Indy Lights (2017–2018)

 Herta driving at Portland during the 2018 Indy Lights season.

-In 2017, Herta joined forces with the newly formed Steinbrenner Racing to pilot the 98-car in the Indy Lights Series.
+In 2017, Herta joined forces with the newly formed Steinbrenner Racing to pilot the No. 98 car in the Indy Lights Series.
 He started the year strong with a second place finish in the first race at St. Petersburg street circuit and followed it up with a Sunday victory; Colton's first win in Indy Lights.
 He got his second victory at the next event at Barber Motorsports Park, the series' four-hundredth race.
 Herta won Rookie of the Year and finished third in the drivers championship.

 In 2018, Herta remained in Indy Lights.
 He won four races, including all three held at Indianapolis Motor Speedway (both races of the GP of Indianapolis and the Freedom 100 on the speedway).
 Herta finished second in points to his Andretti teammate Patricio O'Ward.

 IndyCar career

 In September 2018, Herta made his IndyCar Series debut at the season finale in Sonoma, driving for Harding Racing.